schultzm/entrez_direct_tut/README.md

 SAMN08357817
 ```

 Great, we now have the BioSample accessions.
-Our next problem is recording which RefSeq assembly accessions and strains align with these BioSamples?
-Let's store the BioSample accessions in the variable BISOAMPLES using a bash subshell (`$(dostuff)`).
+Our next problem is getting and keeping a record of which RefSeq assembly accessions and strains align with these BioSamples.
+Let's store the BioSample accessions from the search in the variable BISOAMPLES using a bash subshell (`$(dostuff)`).

 `BIOSAMPLES=$(esearch -db bioproject -query PRJNA429695 | elink -target biosample | efetch -format docsum | xtract.Linux -pattern DocumentSummary -block Accession -element Accession | xargs)`

 Look at the variable with `echo ${BIOSAMPLES}`.

-Now iterate through BIOSAMPLES, query entrez for each BIOSAMPLE using the edirect functions.
+Now iterate through the variable BIOSAMPLES, query entrez for each BIOSAMPLE using the edirect functions.
 At each iteration,capture the DocumentSummary in the variable DOCSUM (so that we can just extract from this variable rather than having to use the slower method of re-quering entrez).
 Using `xtract` we will parse DOCSUM and extract `STRAIN` and `ASSEMBLY` info, storing the metadata in the file `MDATA`.

 ```
 MDATA="mdata.tab"